Troyer Amish: History

 Swartzentruber wore hats the same as the rest of the Amish up to this time.
 Up to 1942 free moving from one sect to another was also allowed without penalty in the Troyer Church.

 Beliefs and practices

 Troyer Amish are very conservative.
-Their order resembles the one of the Swartzentruber.
+Their order resembles that of the Swartzentruber.
 They do not allow indoor plumbing, linoleum flooring, carpeting, upholstered furniture, or lamps powered by means other than oil.
 It is forbidden to ride in a car unless it is an emergency.
 Their primary focus for income is farming and dairy products, though they do allow themselves to work with the Englishers and tourist trade.

 Settlements and populations

 The Troyer church eventually moved to numerous locations in Pennsylvania, New York, Michigan and Canada as did the Swartzentruber Church.
 In 1949 the Troyer Amish started a settlement in the Conewango Valley in New York.
 In 2010 there was only one church district left in the Holmes/Wayne County Amish settlement, where they originated.

 As of 2011 the Troyer Amish had 53 church districts in 6 states.